Wisconsin Independent News Distributors

 Wisconsin Independent News Distributors (WIND) was an alternative left-wing news distributor founded in 1971 in Madison, Wisconsin by Jack Dunn, Roger Metcalf, Bill Morris, and Roney Sorenson.
-All were students or otherwise involved in the radical student movement of the times at the University of Wisconsin, Madison.
+All were students or otherwise involved in the student movement of the times at the University of Wisconsin–Madison.
 The collective expanded through the 1970s to involve over 20 people, and expanding its operations throughout northern Illinois, Wisconsin, and eastern Minnesota.

 Services

 WIND distributed left-wing and progressive materials of all kinds, from music to drug publications to focused left-wing periodicals, which were delivered by truck route to a broad assemblage of retail stores.
 Retail resellers included head shops, which catered to the youth culture, food cooperatives, music stores, and regular periodical retail operations.

 Notable among the material it distributed was TakeOver, a Madison-based underground newspaper.
 WIND was also among the first select groups to distribute Prairie Fire, the manifesto of the Weather Underground.
 In years subsequent to the operation of WIND as a political collective, it was learned the organization had been under routine surveillance by law enforcement agencies.